For hospitals to thrive, employees must thrive too

 Hospitals identified priorities aimed at improving health outcomes and the health experience for employees.
 The choices also connect with industry ratings.

-In the past two years, the types of incentive-based programs preferred has started to swing with a 33% increase in participation-only.
-Offering both Outcome and Participation programs is dwindling.
+In the past two years, the types of incentive-based programs preferred have started to swing with a 33% increase in participation-only.
+Offering both Outcome and Participation programs are dwindling.

 Lifestyle management incentive offerings